 - Presence of muscle spasms or cramps in the leg

 - Changes in muscle strength in the leg and foot

-- Description of what makes the pain feel better or worse
+- Factors that make the pain feel better or worse

 In This Article: